OpenLiberty/liberty-tools-vscode/DEVELOPING.md

 3. Run `npm install`
 4. Run `npm run build`
 5. Run `npm run compile`
-6. Run the extension in Debug and Run mode by selecting `Run Extension` or pressing `F5`
+6. Run the extension in Debug and Run mode by selecting `Run Extension` or pressing `F5` in Visual Studio Code.

    Alternatively, build a `.vsix` file and install the extension to Visual Studio Code with the command palette or Extensions activity bar.
    - Run `vsce package` to generate the `liberty-tools-vscode-xxx.vsix` file